Lots of Data for Hotspots, Routers, Phones, and Tablets

 Check out our guide to TV & Entertainment on the Road for more details on utilizing cellular data for video streaming, including the best practices for legitimately getting around your mobile hotspot cap to view video on a larger TV screen.

 At present time, most carriers do not subject video conferencing (like Zoom or FaceTime) to any such restrictions.
+However the quality of your experience may be affected by network management, etc. Check out our guide on Video Conferencing for more information about the data demands of this activity.

 Most data plans are sold specifically for smartphones, tablets, or data-only devices - and they aren't interchangeable.
 For instance, an unlimited data plan for a smartphone won't work as an unlimited plan in a cellular router.